 The average life expectancy of Syrian hamsters is 2 to 2.5 years, although some can live up to 3 years.

-Syrians reach maturity when they’re between 8-12 weeks old.
+Syrians reach maturity when they’re 8-12 weeks old.
 After this point, they must be separated and kept alone.
 Syrians are territorial animals and will fight and kill each other in the same cage.

 How Long Do Teddy Bear Hamsters Live?